 - Auto repair shops

-Investing even a small amount of your holiday marketing resources on Small Business Saturday is not only a good way to get in front of local consumers; it also shows other area business owners that you have a vested interest in the community as a whole and can go a long way toward building solid B2B relationships.
+Think of the resources you invest in Small Business Saturday as lead gen activity.
+Your presence will show business owners that you have a vested interest in the community.
+This can go a long way toward building solid B2B relationships.
 Contact your local Chamber of Commerce to see how you can get involved.